Kcruz4/ev-charging-demand-forecasting/README.md

 ---

-## 🚀 Key Takeaway
+## 🚀 Final Takeaway

-Historical charging data can be transformed into predictive insights that improve EV infrastructure efficiency and support sustainable transportation growth.
+Historical EV charging data can be transformed into predictive intelligence that improves infrastructure planning and operational efficiency in the clean transportation sector.

 ---

-## 📬 Contact
+## 👩‍💻 Author

 **Karen Cruz**

 🔗 GitHub: https://github.com/Kcruz4
 🔗 LinkedIn: https://www.linkedin.com/in/karencruz-datascientist/

+---